KatherineMossDeveloper/The-Georgia-Project/README.md

 -The reseach paper is here.
 [In Situ Imaging Combined with Deep Learning for Crystallization Process Monitoring: Application to Cephalexin Production.](https://www.sciencedirect.com/science/article/abs/pii/S1083616021010896)

--The data is availabe on Kaggle.
+-The data is available on Kaggle.
 [OpenCrystalData Crystal Impurity Detection](https://www.kaggle.com/datasets/opencrystaldata/cephalexin-reactive-crystallization?resource=download)

 -The project's detailed documentation is here.